SirGnip/JVMUberRepo/app/FluxFlightFight/doc/projects.md

 Sequence:
 - put in source control (uber repo), keep it local for now
-    - turn on source control integration in IntelliJ
+    - x turn on source control integration in IntelliJ
 - x the "higher joust" mechanic
 - x death and respawn of player
-- rework input behavior: should be two directions and one to flap, not 3 flapping directions
+- x rework input behavior: should be two directions and one to flap, not 3 flapping directions
     - idea of how to track state: https://stackoverflow.com/a/13017419
         - though, i could do a big array like this, or i could just track the state im interested in for each object
-    - have visual to reflect direction of bird?
+    - x have visual to reflect direction of bird?
-    - can i have that may keys pressed at the same time (4 players, each player will be holding a direction key down)
+    - x can i have that may keys pressed at the same time (4 players, each player will be holding a direction key down)
     - one part of this will be determining state of keys (is it down?) which means I'll have to deal with key-repeat.
         - it appears that a keyboard is split into zones. a max number of keys *in a certain zone* can be held down at once.
 I'll probably need to choose keys that span zones.
         - in a text editor, press three keys next to each other at the same time. if they are in the same zone, you will hear a "beep" and see no characters typed.
 Keep hitting these three keys
         - it feels like each zone can handle a max of two keypresses at the same time.
-        - maybe write a utility to print the state of each key (detects key)
+        - x maybe write a utility to print the state of each key (detects key)
-            - make sure key repeat is not an issue
+            - x make sure key repeat is not an issue
         - Keyboard "rollover" https://en.wikipedia.org/wiki/Rollover_(key)

 - scoreboard
 - add level obstacles (platforms to land on)
 - (at this point, decide if it would be better to work on "walking" first, or "NPC's" first)